Medicines used to manage asthma

 What is a spacer?

-If you are an athlete and need to take medication to keep your asthma under control, you need to know which inhalers and medications are allowed.
+If you are an athlete and need to take medicine to keep your asthma under control, you need to know which inhalers and medicines are allowed.

 Asthma medicines Asthma & Respiratory Foundation, NZ

-Asthma medications Asthma New Zealand and The Lung Association, NZ, 2016
+Asthma medications Asthma New Zealand and The Lung Association, NZ

 How is asthma treated and controlled?
 National Heart Lung & Blood Institute, USA

-- Adult asthma guidelines, 2016 Asthma + Respiratory Foundation, NZ
+- NZ adolescent and adult asthma guidelines 2020 Asthma + Respiratory Foundation, NZ

 Medicines that may trigger asthma symptoms